Virtual conference organised by the University of Birmingham

 What if I am in another time zone?

 We recognise that running the conference on UK time may create difficulties for attendees from abroad, particularly from outside of the European continent.
 One way we are addressing this is by offering the option of pre-recording your talk, which can then be live-streamed during the conference.

 Second, at registration, we will ask you what time zone you are in, which will allow us to schedule your live presentation in a time that is appropriate for you.

 Example: At registration, you tell us that you are based in São Paulo, Brazil.
 We will try to schedule your talk in the afternoon, say, 3pm, which is 11am São Paulo-time.

-Once the conference schedule is finished, please consult a Time Zone Converter to find out when the live presentation will happen in your time zone.
+Once the conference schedule is finished, please consult a to find out when the live presentation will happen in your time zone.

 What happens if I cannot give a live presentation?

 We are all affected in very different ways by COVID, and some of us will be unable to give a live presentation for a range of possible reasons (childcare duties, bad internet connection etc.).
 To allow as many people as possible to present, there will be the option of doing a pre-recorded talk, thay will be screened during your alloted session.
 If you would like to discuss this option please email us at ukclc2023 [@] bham.contacts.ac.uk